IAnmar0/Towards-Double-Teaming-Agents/README_Installation_and_Usage.md

-# AI Security Assessment Platform
+# Towards-Double-Teaming-Agents

-This README explains how another user can install, configure, run, and use the full project on their own devices.
+This README explains how to install, configure, run, and use the full project on their own devices.

 The platform connects two main components: